-This Popovers recipe is made with only four common ingredients!
-Light and airy and perfectly fun, a popover is a delicious way to mop up salads, soups, pot roast, and more!
+This Popovers recipe is made with only four common ingredients — eggs, flour, milk, and salt.
+The simple batter steams and inflates in the oven, and bakes into light and airy rolls.
+A delicious, delightful way to mop up salads, soups, pot roast, and more!

 If you are a sourdough baker, and have sourdough starter or discard on hand, then also give my Sourdough Popovers a try.
 The popovers are a bit more hearty than traditional popovers, and a super great way to use up that discard!